Roboy/SDFusion/README.md

 Links
 -----
-SDFusion requires for all the link to be defined as rigid groups in Fusion 360.
+SDFusion requires all the links to be defined as rigid groups in Fusion 360.
 The script will automatically:
 * create and export an STL mesh of the link
 * calculate intertia and center of mass
 * generate a `model.sdf` file with all rigid groups as links